ArjixWasTaken/vite-vue-wpbakery-template/README.md

 > [!IMPORTANT]
 > Within the `.vue` file, you must define the props that the component will receive, if there are no props then `defineProps({})` will suffice, it is hardcoded to look for it right now.

+## Credits

+Huge thanks to [wp-boilerplate-vue-with-vite](https://github.com/hasanuzzamanbe/wp-boilerplate-vue-with-vite) for the inspiration and the base of this project.